sama1mansn/greenfield-docs/docs/release-notes/roadmap.md

 ## Upcoming

-### Serengeti Upgrade
-The Serengeti hardfork will introduce server features in this upgrade:
-1. Primary SP acts as an upload agent: It allows users to send objects directly to the primary SP without sending transactions on chain.
-The primary SP will then create the object on-chain on behalf of the user, eliminating the requirement for users to switch over to the Greenfield network and incur gas fees when they create objects on Greenfield.
-Please refer to [BEP364](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-364.md).
-2. Simplifying Off-Chain Authentication: It streamlines the authentication process, reducing developer integration complexity and improving user interaction.
-Please refer to [BEP346](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-346.md).

 ### Erdos Upgrade
 The Erdos hardfork will introduce server features in this upgrade:
 1. Improve payment user experience: It is a storage fee paymaster solution for sponsors to cover storage costs on Greenfield, making it easier for regular users to utilize the platform.
 Please refer to [BEP362](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-362.md).